bartobri/spring-server/README.md

 socket that connected or disconnected, defined as `int socket`.

-Command functions are passed the integer value of the socket that sent the command, and a string pointer optionally containing a data payload.
+Command functions are passed the integer value of the socket that sent the command, and a string pointer optionally containing a string of characters referred to as the payload.
 They are defined as `int socket` and `char *payload`.

 Periodic functions are not passed any parameters.